ganapathy2000/AI/README.md

 	print()
  Function to solve N*N - 1 puzzle algorithm
-using Branch and Bound. empty_tile_pos is the blank tile position in the initial state. def solve(initial, empty_tile_pos, final):
+using Branch and Bound. empty_tile_pos is the blank tile position in the initial state.<br>
+def solve(initial, empty_tile_pos, final):

 	 Create a priority queue to store live